 Infrastructure Fragility in Streaming Services

-Dr. Vyas Sekar, researcher in web-services resilience, previously observed that “if the top-10 providers of CDN, DNS and OCSP services go down, they can impact up to 46% of the top 100 K web-services”.
-He says that this outage underlines how even a large service like Spotify is exposed to upstream failures — leading to “is spotify down” moments for millions.
+Dr. Vyas Sekar studies web-services resilience.
+He found that if the top 10 CDN, DNS, and OCSP providers fail, it can affect up to 46% of the top 100,000 web services.
+He says this outage shows that even a big service like Spotify can face upstream failures.
+This leads to “is Spotify down” moments for millions.

 User Behavior & Brand Risk